-In addition to XACML attributes, XACML requests can contain XML documents for each category.
+In addition to attributes, XACML requests can contain XML documents for each category.
 For example, an XML document might describe the subject or be the actual resource being accessed.

-Attribute selectors allow a policy to look for attribute values in such XML documents using XPath queries.

-XPath is a language, based on a tree representation of XML documents, which provides the ability to navigate around the tree and select nodes using a variety of criteria.
+Attribute selectors allow a policy to look for attribute values in an XML document using XPath queries.
+XPath is a language, based on a tree representation of XML documents, which provides the ability to navigate the tree and select nodes using a variety of criteria.